$0 Baden-Württemberg School Meeting Prep Checklist

 The moment the Schulamt issues a Feststellungsbescheid recommending SBBZ placement — especially when the parents disagree — the instinct is to lawyer up.
 This makes sense in legal cultures where any formal government decision requires professional representation to challenge.
 But Germany's administrative law system includes a built-in self-correction mechanism: the Widerspruch.

 The Widerspruch is a formal written objection that any person can file.
 You don't need a lawyer to draft it, submit it, or argue it.
 The Schulamt is legally required to review the objection and issue a new decision (Widerspruchsbescheid).
-Only if this second decision also goes against you does the matter move to court — and only at the court stage (Verwaltungsgericht) is legal representation practically necessary.
+Only if this second decision also goes against you does the matter move to court — and at the court stage (Verwaltungsgericht), legal representation may be required depending on the proceeding.

 The gap between "I disagree with the Schulamt's decision" and "I need a lawyer" is where most of the cost savings happen.